knotteye00/satyr/docs/CONFIGURATION.md

 # https://trac.ffmpeg.org/wiki/HWAccelIntro is a good place to start

 # having more than 4-5 variants will start giving diminishing returns on stream quality for cpu load
-# if you can't afford to generate at least 3 variants, it's reccomended to leave adaptive streaming off
+# if you can't afford to generate at least 3 variants, it's recommended to leave adaptive streaming off

 crypto:
   saltRounds: 12